In Defense of Water Baptism by Immersion . . . ?

 Will you be ready to meet him?

 Oh for fucks sake!
-Barely three lines into your comment and you are already trying to evangelize me.
+Barely three lines into your comment and you are already trying to win me for Jesus.
 Diana - I am a FORMER CHRISTIAN.
 I am now an ATHEIST.
-Why would you be asking me if I will be ready to meet a god that doesn't exist?
+Why would you be asking me if I will be ready to meet a god that doesn't exist ???

 This world is filled with tragedy and injustice.

 Yep!
 And death by water baptism is just another example of a "tragedy" that could have been very easily avoided.
 The person(s) who invented this practice however many thousands of years ago obviously didn't have the foresight to recognize the dangers.
 But what excuse do modern Christians have?
 Ignorance?
 Blind obedience?
-Religious indoctrination?
+Ignorance as a direct result of religious indoctrination?
 All of the above?

 Thankfully, this life isn’t all there is.
 There is hope in Jesus to live again.